universityofsussex-rc/Workshops/exercises/artemis/Exercise2/README.md

     Click the `main_job.sh` file to begin editing it.

-    Please, either using slides, google or the cheat sheet, set the SBATCH job headers to complete the following job.
+    Please, either using the <a href="https:artemis-docs.hpc.sussex.ac.uk/artemis">documentation</a>, the slides, google or the cheat sheet, set the SBATCH job headers to complete the following job.

     - `general` Partition.
     - Request one CPU.
     - `250mb` of total RAM
-    - No Mailing Options
+    - Explicitly show No Mailing Options
     - Max runtime of 5 minutes
     - One file for stdout and another stderror with the following naming format:
         - `jobname-<jobid>.<out,err>`